 Despite the stigma associated with mental health issues, like depression, they’re much more common than the general public realizes.

 The official diagnosis of high functioning depression is Persistent Depressive Disorder (PDD).
-People living with PDD deal with many of the same symptoms of major depression, though less severely.
+People living with PDD deal with many of the same symptoms of major depression, though less severe.

-The condition is often difficult to detect in oneself, much less another person, which means it can go untreated for years and lead to an unnecessarily poor quality of life.
+The condition is often difficult to detect in oneself, much less in another person, which means it can go untreated for years and lead to unnecessarily poor quality of life.